Northern Peru: Across the Marañon - Birding Tour

 Day 5: Abra Porculla and Jaén

-We need a very early start as we drive about 2h20m up to a low pass over the western Andes.
+We need a very early start as we drive about two hours up to a low pass over the western Andes.
 Remnant forest patches here offer the best chance to see Piura Chat-Tyrant as well as other Tumbesian gems like Black-cowled Saltator, Chapman’s Antshrike, Bay-crowned and White-winged Brush-Finches, and Three-banded Warbler.
 Skulkers like Henna-hooded Foliage-gleaner and Rufous-necked Foliage-gleaner are also here, but can be shy and tough to see.
 In the afternoon, we’ll drive several hours to the town of Jaén, where we spend a single night.
 We’ll spend the afternoon trying to see some of the main targets, especially Little Inca-Finch and Marañon Crescentchest.

 Day 6: Jaén to Huembo

 We’ll spend the morning birding various sites near Jaén, looking for some key Marañon endemics like Marañon Spinetail, Marañon Crescentchest, Marañon Slaty-Antshrike, Little Inca-Finch and the endemic races of Black-capped Sparrow and Northern Slaty-Antshrike.
 We’ll then drive several hours to the Huembo reserve, where we spend one night in the new lodge here.
 Huembo is home to the Marvelous Spatuletail – the incredible male is often mentioned in discussions about the world’s most beautiful bird!
-At least one male usually visits the feeders here on a regular basis along with numerous other hummers like Bronzy Inca, Chestnut-breasted Coronet, White-bellied Woodstars, and White-bellied Hummingbird.
-Occasionally Little Woodstars visit flowering plants near the lodge as well.
+At least one male usually visits the feeders here on a regular basis along with numerous other hummers like Bronzy Inca, Chestnut-breasted Coronet, White-bellied Woodstar, and White-bellied Hummingbird.
+Occasionally Little Woodstar visits flowering plants near the lodge as well.

 Day 7: Huembo to Moyobamba